superfluidity/RFB/README.md

  - the updated model proposed by ETSI in [5] [6], see folder [ETSI16](https://github.com/superfluidity/RFB/tree/master/ETSI16)

 #### [ETSI14](https://github.com/superfluidity/RFB/tree/master/ETSI14)
+- the set of descriptors related to a NS example
 - a simplified class diagram for the overall model
-- the set of descriptors related to a NS example

 #### [OSMr1](https://github.com/superfluidity/RFB/tree/master/OSMr1)
 - the set of descriptors related to a NS example

 #### [ETSI16](https://github.com/superfluidity/RFB/tree/master/ETSI16)
+- the set of descriptors related to a NS example
 - a simplified class diagram for the overall model
-- the set of descriptors related to a NS example
+- a GUI for editing and graphically displaying the descriptors (work in progress)
 - UML models (work in progress)

 ## References